Coronavirus: HSE says it will carry out 100,000 tests a week by mid-May

 By last Friday, 176,000 tests had been completed for the disease, placing Ireland among the top five or six countries in Europe for testing, Mr Reid said at a media briefing on Sunday morning.

+Testing has now been completed in 80 per cent of the 551 nursing homes, including 84 per cent of those with outbreaks and this sweep will be completed in the coming days, he added.
+The focus of testing is then expected to move on to mental health and disability settings.

-Tests are now being processed in 40 laboratories, including 35 in hospitals.
-Last Friday, an agreement was signed with Germany labs which will provide a daily capacity of 5,000 tests, Mr Reid told the briefing.
+Tests are now being processed in 40 laboratories, including 35 located in hospitals.
+Last Friday, an agreement was signed with Germany labs which will provided a daily capacity of 5,000 tests, Mr Reid told the briefing.

-Mr Reid said by May 18th, the day Ireland will begin re-opening under a roadmap which contains five phases, tests would be at the target of 100,000 a week and results would be available within three days of referral and within two days of the swab having been taken.
+Mr Reid said by May 18th, the day Ireland will begin re-opening under the Government roadmap, tests would be at the target of 100,000 a week and results would be available within three days of referral and within two days of the swab having been taken.

 Ireland’s coronavirus testing strategy has been dogged by delays for both appointments and the time taken to get results.
 Efficient testing and contact tracing is seen as crucial to the lifting of restrictions on movement currently in place.